nikandlv/nikandlv-blog/general/copyright-and-opensource-violation/contents/en.md

 Me and my friend and a group of people created a software for a specific device.
 We made it free and open sourced so everyone can enjoy it!

-Meanwhile another person just took our software and is selling it to other people.
+But now another person just took our software and is selling it to other people.

 This is how things work in here :)